ZupIT/beagle-backend-ts/docs/first-screen.md

 An empty JSX tag (`<>` and `</>`) is also a valid tag, it's called a fragment.
 A fragment, by default, renders a `beagle:text` if you use a string as its child or a `beagle:container` if you use other components.
-To change the behavior of the fragment, check the section ["creating your own components"](todo).
+To change the behavior of the fragment, check the section ["Components"](/components).

 To know more about JSX and TSX, please read the original documentation in [the React's docs](https://reactjs.org/docs/jsx-in-depth.html).
 Just notice that instead of importing `React`,